stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 ./tally_blast_hits -lca -it 10239 dros_pool_spade_contigs.fa.bn_nt

-# same as .tab_tree_tally file, but with no tab intenting at beginning of lines
+# same as .tab_tree_tally file, but with no indents at beginning of lines
 ./tally_blast_hits -lca -w dros_pool_contig_weights.txt -t dros_pool_spade_contigs.fa.bn_nt > dros_pool_spade_contigs.fa.bn_nt.tree_tally
 ```

 Play around with this script to produce different types of output.
-If you want to capture the output in a new file, you can use the bash output redirection operator `>` as in the last example above.
+If you want to capture the output in a new file, you can use the bash [output redirection operator](https://thoughtbot.com/blog/input-output-redirection-in-the-shell) `>` as in the last example above.

 ### <a name="section8"></a> 8.
 Extraction of putative virus contigs

 The pipeline by default also outputs putative virus-mapping contigs into separate fasta files.

-The command responsible for doing this is named `[distribute_fasta_by_blast_taxid](../bin/distribute_fasta_by_blast_taxid)`.
+The command responsible for doing this is named [distribute_fasta_by_blast_taxid](../bin/distribute_fasta_by_blast_taxid).
 The pipeline uses this script to create one fasta file for each virus taxon identified.

 Look in your directory to identify these files.
 For instance, you should see a file named `dros_pool_spade_contigs.fa_1654579_Galbut_virus.fa`?
 Output the contents of this file by running `cat dros_pool_spade_contigs.fa_1654579_Galbut_virus.fa`.
 How many galbut virus-mapping contigs were there?
 How high are the coverage levels of these?

-Like `tally_blast_hits`, the `distribute_fasta_by_blast_taxid` script is configurable.
+Like [tally_blast_hits](../bin/tally_blast_hits), the [distribute_fasta_by_blast_taxid](../bin/distribute_fasta_by_blast_taxid) script is configurable.
 You can run it multiple ways to get the sequences of contigs that were assigned at any taxonomic level.
 Here are some examples:

 ```
 # run the script by itself to see usage information